ahmadnazir/ahmadnazir.github.io/blog/posts/2017-07-11-focusing-on-what-matters/post.md

 problem.
 Usually, we try to **break the problem down into smaller problems** and keep doing that until we reach a point where the solution of the smaller problem is simple enough.
 Once all the smaller problems are solved, we **combined the solutions** and the bigger problem is solved.
-(Yeah.. divide and conquer..)
+(Yeah, divide and conquer!)

 At any time, our brain is either gathering information or breaking down the problem.
 We keep going back and forth and this is what I believe are the two